egenerei/egenerei/README.md

 # 💫 Hola!
-I'm Jorge, a system administrator
+I'm Jorge, a systems administrator
 - Finishing my studies abroad in Wroclaw, Poland as apart of an Erasmus+ Internship in the cybersecurity team of Ulan Systems.<br>
 - Currently working on DockHost, a web hosting infrastructure with a per tenant docker services stack.<br>